Tikunani: Sources

 All known sources are of unknown provenance.
 It has been suggested that they were illegally excavated in the 1990s.
 The cuneiform tablets bear a colophon which indicates they are part of a palace archive.
 Three tablets and two prisms, one administrative and one the Tikunani Prism are held in a private collection and have been published.
 Eleven tablets, five omen compendia, five administrative, and one lexical are held in the Schøyen Collection and have been published.
 Fifteen omen tablets are held in Japan in the Hirayama collection, yet unpublished.
 Two tablets, one omen and one administrative are held in separate private collections and have been published.

 It has been reported that about 450 further Tikunani tablets were held in a private collection, of which 17 have been published.
 Those tablets have since been sold at auction and their whereabouts unknown.
 Before the sale they were transliterated by W. G. Lambert.
 Those transcriptions are slowly making their way into publication.
 The collection included about "20 letters, 360 administrative texts, about 40 legal texts, 20 divinatory texts, a broken royal inscription, and a number of fragmentary school texts".

 One of the private collection tablets, in Akkadian, from a Hittite king named only by the title "tabarna" is written to a vassal king, Tuniya (possibly the same as Tunip-Teššup), the ruler of Tikunani.
 In the letter the king extorts his vassal for support him in an attack against the city of Ḫaḫḫum who have been dealing with the Mitanni.
 The tablet is thought to date to the reign of Hittite ruler Hattusili I (c.
 1650–1620 BC) though that is not certain.
 It has been suggested that this is a modern forgery.
 In the annals of Hattusilli I it is recorded that ruler Tunip-Teššup sent him a "silver chariot".

 "... be a man with respect to the man of Hahhum.
 Devour his food rations like a dog!
 The oxen which you take shall be your own.
 The sheep and goats which you take shall be your own.
 Be a man with respect to him!
 I from this side, and you from that side. ..."

+Theories

 Location

 It was speculated that the location of Tikunani was in the area around Diyarbakir or Bismil,.
 Later work suggested that the region of the Upper Habur River that lies off the Euphrates River as the probable region of provenance.